-The formal approval process of the private street would be through granting of a Waiver to street improvement requirements within the subdivision process as a substitute for the public street.
-Private streets do not have a recognized standard by the City and are considered on a case-by-case basis; however, they are typically approved only within PRD zoning rather than standard zoning districts due to the flexibility of lot requirements afforded to PRD developments.
-However, the subject site is not large enough for zoning as a PRD because it is less than 2 acres in size and intends to pursue the subdivision waiver process rather than rezoning.
+The formal approval process of the private street would be through acceptance within the subdivision process as a substitute for the public street.
+Private streets do not have a recognized standard by the City and are considered on a case-by-case basis; however, they are typically within PRD zoning rather than standard zoning districts due to the flexibility of lot requirements afforded to PRD developments.
+However, the subject site is not large enough for zoning as a PRD because it is less than 2 acres in size and intends to pursue the subdivision waiver process.